icpmtech/Book-Mastering/README.md

 # Mastering of Power of ASP.NET Core v7.0 and Angular v16
 Mastering of Power of ASP.NET Core 7.0 and Angular 16 A Comprehensive Guide Practical Mastery: Real-World Full Stack Project in ASP.NET 7.0 and Angular v16.
-All the concpts aroun PWAs, Deploy, and other...
+All the concpts around PWAs, Deploy, and other...
 By Pedro Martins

 ## Table of Contents